Empowering Vernacular Medium Education: Challenges and Solutions

 Q4: Does Vernacular Medium education hinder students’ ability to learn global languages?

 A4: No, Vernacular Medium education doesn’t hinder the acquisition of global languages.
-In fact, a strong foundation in one’s native language can make it easier for students to learn other languages later on.
+A strong foundation in one’s native language can make it easier for students to learn other languages later on.

 Q5: Are there any challenges associated with implementing Vernacular Medium education?